-Training
+34 Training

-Our staff are provided with health and safety awareness training as part of their induction process.
+Our staff are provided with health and safety training as part of their induction process.

-Staff who work in high risk environments, such as Premises Manager, are given additional health and safety training.
+Staff who work in high-risk environments, such as in science labs or with woodwork equipment, or work with pupils with special educational needs (SEN), are given additional health and safety training.

-Violence at work
+35 Violence at work